Couchers-org/couchers/app/web/markdown/handbook.md

 ### Where can I see my friends list?

-1. Click "Profile"
+1. Click "Profile".
-2. Click "My Connections"
+2. Click "My Connections".

 <a class="handbook-anchor" name="settings"></a>

 ### Where can I change my account settings?

-1. Click "Profile"
+1. Click "Profile".
-2. Click "Edit"
+2. Click "Edit".
-3. Click "Account Settings" at the top of the screen
+3. Click "Account Settings" at the top of the screen.

 <a class="handbook-anchor" name="invite"></a>